Go to site main page,

 The Catholic "rites controversy" resulted in missionaries being compelled by central Church authorities to condemn ancestor worship and therefore being ejected from China.

 In the last century of this period China was invaded by western powers eager to maintain the ability to trade freely (including the importation of opium into China) and possibly hoping to establish imperial rule.
 Chinese failure to modernize the military made it impossible to resist imperial predation effectively, especially from Japan, and led to a crisis of confidence about Chinese traditionalism.
 A series of Qīng-period treaties with western powers is still regarded by Chinese as a national embarrassment, and the treaty of Simonoseki ceded Táiwān to Japan.
-This website contains a chronology of Táiwān (link) and the official English text of the Treaty of Simonoseki (link).
+This website contains an illustrated chronology of Táiwān (link) and the official English text of the Treaty of Simonoseki (link).

 Wikipedia Link, Art of Asia Link